-- · Dental Services - Transplants and transplant follow-up care - Services provided outside the United States - Special diagnostic procedures such as CT, MRI, or PET scans
+- Dental Services - Transplants and transplant follow-up care - Services provided outside the United States - Special diagnostic procedures such as CT, MRI, or PET scans

 File claims as shown in Section 7.
-For more information about this benefit, call 503-813-2000 (Portland) or 800-813-2000 (all other areas) (TTY: 711).
+For more information about this benefit, call 800-813-2000 (TTY: 711).